It takes a community to feed a community.

 Commercial Food Donations

-Businesses of all sizes can make an impact by donating food — from shelf-stable pantry items to fresh meat, produce, and dairy.
-By way of retail rescue programs and direct donations, we recover millions of pounds of food each year that might otherwise go to waste.
+Businesses of all sizes can make an impact by donating shelf-stable pantry items, fresh meat, produce, dairy, and other groceries.
+By coordinating commercial food donations and partnering with grocers, we recover millions of pounds of food each year that might otherwise go to waste.

 - Reduce food waste